freddynewton/UnityGifImageAnimator/README.md

 #### Play One-shot Animation

-If you only want the animation to play once, use the `PlayOneShotAnimation` method:
+If you want the animation to play once without looping, use the `PlayOneShotAnimation` method:

 ```csharp
 public class GIFPlayer : MonoBehaviour